-The Diffie-Hellman key used by the server to generate shared keys with clients using the cache-file dump-file

-Diffie-Hellman mode of TKEY.
+The Diffie-Hellman key used by the server to generate shared keys with clients using the Diffie-Hellman mode of TKEY.
 The server must be able to load the public and private keys from files in the working directory.
 In most cases, the key_name should be the server's host name.